Robust Design from Systems Physics: Robust Design from Statistical Physics

+Whereas the determination of ultimate strain can characterize the robustness of an architecture class, it is also important to understand what happens once architecture classes are pushed beyond their viability limit.
+Doing so requires understanding the configuration of architecture classes under large external stress.

+To model the external stress, we consider not only the free energy of the subsystem of interest $F(\vec{x})$ that depends on the design feature $\vec{x}$, but also the free energy of an external subsystem $F'(\vec{x}\,')$ that depends only on the design features $\vec{x}\,'$ of the external subsystem.
+The interdependence of the two subsystems is captured by the interaction free energy $F_{int}(\vec{x},\vec{x}\,')$.
+The goal is to understanding what happens in the system of interest, under the assumption the external subsystem can take any configuration it prefers.
+We carry this out by integrating out the external subsystem, leaving a description of the remaining subsystem of interest.
+Mathematically, the procedure is similar to to the earlier coarse-graining procedure in Eq.\ \eqref{eqn:freeenergy},

+In general, performing the computation in Eq.\ \ref{eqn:Ftilde} is challenging, since it requires a detailed model of the external subsystem.
+However, we note that free energy is only defined up to an additive constant which does not affect the locations or properties of local minima.
+Thus we can get insight into the effect of external couplings by adopting a simplified form of the interaction free energy:

-Additionally, ultimate stress and strain are local metrics, characterizing a single local minimum of free energy, or, equivalently, a single design class.
-An external stress $\vec{\sigma}^\textsf{ext}$ applied uniformly to each feasible design in a class domain of $\{\vec{x}\}$ is equivalent to modification of the free energy landscape as $\tilde{F}(\vec{x})=F(\vec{x})-\vec{x}\cdot\vec{\sigma}^\textsf{ext}$.
-In general, $\tilde{F}$ and $F$ will have different sets of local minima, i.e.\ design configurations that are locally optimal will change in the presence of external stress.
-If the external stress $\vec{\sigma}^\textsf{ext}$ is much larger than any internal design stresses $-\vec{\nabla}F(\vec{x})$ naturally arising in subsystem design, the subsystem is completely dominated by external stress that eliminates candidate design classes.
+This form of interaction free energy describes a uniform external design stress $\vec{\sigma}^\textsf{ext}$ applied to each feasible design in the domain of design feature $\vec{x}$, caused for example by the addition of a cable of fixed direction and cost per unit length.
+Computationally, this form of interaction makes the summation in Eq.\ \ref{eqn:Ftilde} separable and gives the effective free energy landscape as:

+In general, $\tilde{F}$ and $F$ will have different sets of local minima, i.e.\ design configurations that are best-in-class will change in the presence of external stress.
+We investigate the effect of variable external stress by considering different vectors $\vec{\sigma}^\textsf{ext}$ that span the space $\{\vec{\sigma}^\textsf{ext}\}$.
+If the external stress $\vec{\sigma}^\textsf{ext}$ is much larger than any internal design stresses $-\vec{\nabla}F(\vec{x})$ naturally arising in a given architecture class, the subsystem is completely dominated by external stress that eliminates candidate architecture classes, reducing design richness.